Grief can be overwhelming after experiencing trauma, but with the right support children can start to recover.

 Just like adults, children can carry grief and sadness with them.
 When it really grips children, it can take away their hope.

-Thousands of children are now facing a new reality after lockdown.
-In many cases, young people have lost a loved one, lost the chance of opportunities they were about to take up, or lost their normal support systems.
-They may feel isolated or anxious about the future.
+If young people have lost a loved one, or lost their normal support systems, they may feel isolated or anxious about the future.

 Barnardo’s supports hundreds of children to feel renewed hope for the future and that it can bring better things.